JasonDClarke/carousel/README.md

 ```

 Animations are accessed from css by class name.
 It is possible to define your own animations.
-Make sure that the "left" attribute of the .carouselImage class is explicitly set throughout the animation.
+For safety, make sure that the "left" attribute of the .carouselImage class is explicitly set throughout the animation.
+This
+attribute is used to hide the images when they are not displayed.

 ## Choices for choosing next image (newPicIndexFn)